the-broken-ai/portfolio-server/README.md

 # Portfolio Server :: API based
-Backend Server for portfolion built using Django using REST framework.
+Backend Server for portfolio built using Django using REST framework.

 to run: